log69/mydns/README.md

 it serves the data from memory, so no database backend needed, no external dependencies

+don't forget to open the chosen port on the server

 ###usage:###
 run server script on server side at boot time